⚓ U.S. Navy — Tenders & Repair Ships

 Various submarine tenders AS

-The Various submarine tenders AS consisted of 16 vessels.
-Like all U.S. Navy tenders & repair ships built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Various submarine tenders AS ships may have been exposed to asbestos fibers.
+The Various submarine tenders AS was a class of U.S. Navy tenders & repair ships from the asbestos era, led by USS Fulton (AS-11).
+Its 16 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Various submarine tenders AS vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Various submarine tenders AS Ships

-Asbestos was the standard thermal insulation material in U.S. Navy tenders & repair ships built before approximately 1980.
-Common sources of asbestos exposure aboard Various submarine tenders AS vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy tenders & repair ships built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to tenders & repair ships, see the Tenders & Repair Ships asbestos overview ›
+For the full tenders & repair ships exposure overview, see the Tenders & Repair Ships asbestos guide ›

 At-Risk Ratings Aboard Various submarine tenders AS Ships